alwaysbegrowing/arbor-contracts/spec/permissions.md

 Methods only callable by this role:
 `Bond.withdrawCollateral()`
 Only addresses with this role are able to withdraw bond collateral.
 This role will be used in the future to allow refinancing of loans.

+## MINT_ROLE

+The bond admin is automatically granted this role upon the creation of the bond.
+Additional minters can be added by the bond admin.

+Methods only callable by this role:
+`Bond.mint()`
+Only addresses with this role are able to deposit collateral to mint bonds.
+This role will be used in the future to allow refinancing of loans.